 Toggle Bolts Are the Heavy-Duty Choice

-The most secure way to drive a screw into drywall or plaster is to locate a wall stud using a stud finder or the old-fashioned tap-tap method and drive the screw into that.
-If the screw is long enough – a minimum of 2 inches – it won't go anywhere no matter what it supports.
-The problem with this method is that there isn't always a stud behind the spot in which you need the screw.
+The most secure way to drive a screw into drywall or plaster is to locate a wall stud using a stud finder (or the old-fashioned method of tapping with a hammer) and drive the screw into the stud, using a screw that is at least 2 inches long.
+The problem with this method is that there isn't always a stud where you need one.

 When there's no stud, you need a wall anchor.
 The choices, in order of increasing strength, include: